Income Inequality South Africa

 Moreover, the current version of the amendment misses an opportunity to legislate reporting on gender pay gaps at the firm level.
 Countries like Germany, the UK, Australia, and New Zealand have already taken steps to address this issue, and it's time for South Africa to follow suit.
 Despite increased female participation rates in the labor market, the gender pay gap still prevails.
 Female workers earn, on average, only R70 for every R100 earned by their male counterparts.
 These disparities persist even when accounting for worker characteristics, such as age, educational attainment, experience, sector, or industry, and occupational characteristics.

 To achieve a more comprehensive picture of income inequality, it's essential to include the base pay alongside short- and long-term benefits received by the highest and lowest-earning individuals.
 While the proposed amendments provide a solid foundation, they may not cover all potential scenarios.
-To rectify this, we propose including paid by the company on behalf of these individuals and compensation for loss of office, along with any other payments relating to the termination of services.
+To rectify this, we propose including tax-deductible expenses paid by the company on behalf of these individuals and compensation for loss of office, along with any other payments relating to the termination of services.
 Additionally, it is crucial to specify whether an individual remuneration gap should be calculated between the highest and lowest-earning individuals.

 A Path Towards Equity